JANINEMAGAYANES/otito/README.md

-The steps below serves as a guide to clone the project repository and run in a local machine:
+Restaurant Ecommerce Site
+This is an ecommerce site for a Japanese Restaurant: Otito.

+Installation:

 1. Download the Git repository and go to the main directory where manage.py is.

-2. Create virtual env by typing “virtualenv venv” on the command line.
+2. Create virtual env for a container on the dependencies.
+Type “virtualenv venv” on the command line.

 3. Activate the Virtual Environment.
 Type “source venv/bin/activate” on the command line.